mpostol/OPC-UA-OOI/Networking/SemanticData/READMEGettingStartedTutorial.md

 > Notes:
 >
 > - It is expected that the encoding/decoding functionality is provided outside in a custom library.
-The interface 'IEncodingFactory' is used for late binding to inject dependency on the external library.
+The interface `IEncodingFactory` is used for late binding to inject dependency on the external library.
 >- `Producer` and `Consumer` roles may use independent configurations.

 ## How to Guide